 - Coursework.
-Students must complete 5.0 full-course equivalents (FCEs) as follows: - APD1202H Theories and Techniques of Counselling and Psychotherapy - Part I (0.5 FCE). - APD1203Y+Practicum I: Interventions in Counselling Psychology and Psychotherapy (1.0 FCE).
-The practicum placement is the supervised training component of this course. - o APD1302H). - APD1219H Ethical Issues in Professional Practice and Psychotherapy (0.5 FCE). - APD1261H Group Work in Counselling and Psychotherapy (0.5 FCE). - APD1302H Theories and Techniques of Counselling and Psychotherapy - Part II (0.5 FCE). - 1.5 FCEs in electives.
-Recommended electives: one of - APD1266H Career Counselling and Development: Transition from School to Work (0.5 FCE). - APD1267H Emotion-Focused Therapy (0.5 FCE), - APD1268H Career Counselling and Development: Transitions in Adulthood (0.5 FCE), - APD1278H Cognitive Therapy (0.5 FCE). - A comprehensive examination.
+Students must complete 5.0 full-course equivalents (FCEs) as follows: - APD1202H Theories and Techniques of Counselling and Psychotherapy - Part I. - APD1203Y Practicum I: Interventions in Counselling Psychology and Psychotherapy.
+The practicum placement is the supervised training component of this course. - APD1214H Critical Multicultural Practice: Diversity Issues in Counselling and Psychotherapy. - APD1219H Ethical Issues in Professional Practice and Psychotherapy. - APD1260H Family Therapy (0.5 FCE) or APD1261H Group Work in Counselling and Psychotherapy. - APD1302H Theories and Techniques of Counselling and Psychotherapy - Part II. - 1.5 FCEs in electives.
+Recommended electives: one of - APD1266H Career Counselling and Development: Transition from School to Work, - APD1267H Emotion-Focused Therapy,

+- APD1268H Career Counselling and Development: Transitions in Adulthood, - APD1278H Cognitive Therapy. - A comprehensive examination.
 Upon completion of program course requirements, students must pass a written comprehensive exam of selected topics from the program curriculum and training. - Optional additional practicum, counted as one of the electives.
-Students may choose to complete a practicum (APD1203Y+Practicum I: Interventions in Counselling Psychology and Psychotherapy).
+Students may choose to complete a practicum (APD1247H Practicum in Adult Counselling and Psychotherapy) for an additional 250 hours of field placement concurrent with the required course (APD1203Y Practicum I: Interventions in Counselling Psychology and Psychotherapy).
 Arrangements for the practicum placement must be made in consultation with and the approval of the Director of Clinical Training.